dwellir-public/snap-erigon/README.md

 The value set here will be passed to the Erigon binary
 * --http.api=eth,net,web3,debug specifies which JSON-RPC API groups to enable.
 JSON-RPC is a remote procedure call protocol encoded in JSON.
 It's used here to specify which groups of RPC methods should be available.
 * --txpool.pricelimit=0: This sets the transaction pool price limit to 0.
+* --base-path is always set by the snap to `$SNAP_COMMON/erigon_base` and is not allowed to be configured.

 Example: